ever-co/ever-traduora/README.md

 ## Internationalization

-Of course we'd like Traduora to be available in as many languages as possible.
+Of course, we'd like Traduora to be available in as many languages as possible.
 We're setting up a Traduora server for translating Traduora itself, check back soon for more details on how to contribute.

 ## Changelog